-Head and neck squamous cell carcinomas (HNC) constitute an important proportion of cancers worldwide.
-These are aggressive tumours and survival rates have remained poor in spite of advances in surgical techniques, radiotherapy and chemotherapy.
-Interestingly, certain subtypes of head and neck cancer are associated with a better prognosis.
-Sixty percent of oro-pharyngeal cancers associate with the oncogenic human papilloma virus (HPV) (subtypes 16 and 18)(Venuti et al., 2004).
-Of note, this cohort of patients has a better disease-free survival than the patients who do not express the viral protein (Ang et al., 2010).
-The reasons underlying this are not known and further understanding of the biology of these tumours is necessary in order to develop new therapeutic options.
+Head and neck cancer (HNC) constitutes an important proportion of cancers worldwide.
+These are aggressive tumours, and survival rates have remained poor in spite of advances in surgical techniques, radiotherapy and chemotherapy.
+Interestingly, certain subtypes of HNC are associated with a better prognosis.
+Sixty per cent of oropharyngeal cancers associate with the oncogenic human papilloma virus (HPV; subtypes 16 and 18; Venuti et al, 2004).
+Of note, this cohort of patients has a better disease-free survival than the patients who do not express the viral protein (Ang et al, 2010).
+The reasons underlying this are not known, and further understanding of the biology of these tumours is necessary in order to develop new therapeutic options.
 It is well known that tumour growth depends on the establishment of a robust vascular supply to support the oxygen and nutrient requirements of cancer cells.
-This formation of blood vessel network or angiogenesis also acts as a conduit to allow spread of cancer cells to the rest of the body (metastases) and thereby promote aggressive tumour progression (Folkman et al., 1989, Hanahan and Folkman, 1996).
-Vessel turnover in healthy tissue is maintained in the steady state by interactions between molecules which promote angiogenesis (pro-angiogenesis factors) and those that inhibit it (anti-angiogenesis factors)(Hanahan and Weinberg, 2011).
-Tumours exploit this phenomenon and can produce a wide variety of pro-angiogenesis factors to promote their own growth, and the levels of these factors in the tumour microenvironment could determine the outcome of cancer therapy.
-Indeed anti-angiogenesis therapies in the form of antibodies (e.g. anti-Vascular Endothelial Growth Factor (VEGF) antibody) or recombinant proteins (e.g. Endostatin) are being actively used in the treatment of solid tumours (Cohen et al., 2009, Ye et al., 2014).
+This formation of blood vessel network or angiogenesis also acts as a conduit to allow the spread of cancer cells to the rest of the body (metastases) and thereby promote aggressive tumour progression (Folkman et al, 1989; Hanahan and Folkman, 1996).
+Vessel turnover in healthy tissue is maintained in the steady state by interactions between molecules that promote angiogenesis (pro-angiogenesis factors) and those that inhibit it (anti-angiogenesis factors; Hanahan and Weinberg, 2011).
+Tumours exploit this phenomenon and can produce a wide variety of pro-angiogenesis factors to promote their